yalaudah/yalaudah.github.io/aboutme.md

   <p>I'm Yazeed Alaudah, a Ph.D. student at the School of Electrical & Computer Engineering at the Georgia Institute of Technology.
 My Ph.D. supervisor is  <a href="http://users.ece.gatech.edu/gregib/">Prof. Ghassan AlRegib</a>.
 I'm a member of the <a href="http://www2.ece.gatech.edu/research/labs/msl/index.html"> Multimedia and Sensors Lab (MSL)</a>, and the<a href= "http://cegp.ece.gatech.edu/"> Center for Energy and Geo Processing (CeGP)</a>.

   My main research interests are related to image processing, computer vision, and machine learning.
 If you're interested, you can check my  <a href="http://www.yalaudah.com/publications"> publications list</a> or my <a href= "https://www.linkedin.com/in/alaudah"> LinkedIn profile </a>.
-If you'd like to contact me, feel free to fill up the form below, or <a href="mailto:yalaudah@gmail.com">email me</a> directly.</p>
+If you'd like to contact me, feel free to fill the form below.</p>

 <form action="http://formspree.io/yalaudah@gmail.com" method="POST">